 Every year, thousands of pets are taken to their local vet across the country because they ingested regular household items that are poisonous to them.
 With Poison Prevention Week coming up, we want to take a few moments to highlights some of the toxins that could hurt your precious four-legged family member.

-In addition to the items listed above, other things that can prove poisonous for dogs and cats can include chocolate, vitamins and minerals such as Iron and Vitamin D3, caffeine pills, glow sticks, and mouse and rat poison among others.
+In addition to the items listed above, other things that can prove poisonous for dogs and cats can include:

 If you suspect that your pet has ingested any of these items or other questionable substances, call the Pet Poison hotline or your veterinarian for assistance right away.
 Make sure you let them know the information from the container, package or label.
 Acting quickly could save the life of your pet.